 - Roads: US 64, US 23, US 441, SR 1135, SR 1564

 Yadkin Valley Scenic Byway

-65 Miles | US 21, Old US 421
+- Roads: US 21 and Old US 421

 If you enjoy a little wine to go with your scenic road trips, then North Carolina’s Yadkin Valley Scenic Byway is THE perfect option.

 Of course, the drive is more than vineyards, as splendid as they may be.
 You’ll find a couple of Amish-owned general stores and even sightings of Pilot Mountain along the way.

-Central North Carolina
+Central North Carolina Road Trips

 Colonial Heritage Byway

 - Roads: US 70, NC 57, NC 62, NC 86, NC 150, NC 751

 Of the best road trips we’ve included, Central North Carolina‘s Colonial Heritage Byway feels like the most elusive.
 However, if you stick with us here, it will lead to some truly interesting places.
 It starts at US 70 in Durham or Scalesville Road near Summerfield.

 Before leaving Hillsborough, though, spend some time strolling through the town, especially along its Riverwalk.
 Fall walks are great there but it’s really nice pretty much any time of year.

 Note: There’s an unofficial addition that I’ll endorse and that is NC 751 that runs from US 70 through Duke Forest in Durham.
 Drive through it and at the roundabout, you can continue straight onto the tree-line Academy Rd or take a right to Erwin Rd toward Chapel Hill.